Skip to main content

 Class

-Each event ticket can be linked to a QuickBooks Class.
-This could be a requirement based on your Association Settings.
-Learn more about using Classes in QuickBooks & Novi AMS.
+Each ticket can be linked to a QuickBooks Online class.
+This may be required based on your Association Settings.
+Learn more about using Classes in QuickBooks Online and Novi AMS.

 Registration Fields

-The registration form that a user sees (i.e. the "Attendee Form") can be customized based on the ticket type(s) chosen.
-In order to collect attendee information, it's important to drag & drop the custom fields you want to collect to create the registration form.
+The registration form (the "Attendee Form") can be customized per ticket type.
+Drag and drop the custom fields you want to collect to build the form.

 Attendee Form (right column)

-The built-in Attendee fields (Name, Phone, Email, and Company) will be automatically set as Required.
+The built-in attendee fields – Name, Phone, Email, and Company – are automatically set as Required.

-• A checkbox for "I'm not sure who is coming yet" will show up as an option on the frontend and backend.
+• If not required: TBD is allowed.
+A checkbox for "I'm not sure who is coming yet" will appear.
+Attendees with this box checked will show as "TBD" in the attendee list, checkout, and confirmation emails.

 • If at least one of the fields is filled out (i.e. Email), but the checkbox is not checked, then the system will leave the name blank (instead of TBD).